nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

     addD.sendSync()
     ```

-    This function constructs the url, embeds the token and sends the data chunks one by one to the server.
+    This function constructs the URL, embeds the token and sends the data chunks
+    one by one to the server.

     ```python
     def sendSync(self):